-Serial ports provide various serial interfaces between microcontroller and other peripherals like parallel ports.
+Serial ports provide various serial interfaces between a microcontroller and other peripherals like parallel ports.

-DAC perform reversal operation of ADC conversion.DAC convert the digital signal into analog format.
+DAC perform reversal operation of ADC conversion.DAC converts the digital signal into analog format.
 It usually used for controlling analog devices like DC motors, various drives, etc.

 Some microcontrollers used only for some special applications (e.g. space systems and robotics) these controllers containing additional ports to perform such special operations.
 This considered as special functioning block.